 Her work as an engaged scholar builds on 20+ years as a dual language classroom teacher and educator, visiting over 300 student homes, while family and community members came into the classroom to co-teach mathematics.
 Dr. Yeh currently serves on the Board of Directors for the National Council of Teachers of Mathematics.

-We invite you to view highlights from this featured speaker presentation, provided in brief segments below.
+We invite you to view highlights from this featured speaker's presentations below.

 “We live in an era in which students of all ages have – through media and their lived experiences – a more visceral experience of social injustices.
 However, when people think of social injustice, mathematics rarely comes to mind.”